Brilliant Anti-Tank: Beyond development

 With the Cold War over, the threat that instigated the Assault Breaker Project disappeared.
 Many of the weapon systems in development were abandoned as funds dried up.
 The only dispenser for the BAT is a missile launched from the MLRS, as the Air Force dropped plans for aircraft dispensers.
 Northrop was fond of the idea of using the B-2 Spirit stealth bomber to drop BATs anywhere in the world, but the unmodified BAT became a system that doesn't address a current threat.
 The current stockpiles are zero-funded, with neither further acquisition funds nor maintenance funds for existing stocks.
+Around 1,100 BATs were built.

 Viper Strike

-Northrop has used adapted BAT missiles as the basis for the GBU-44/B Viper Strike weapons system for use on UAVs.
+Around 2003, Northrop used adapted BAT missiles as the basis for the GBU-44/B Viper Strike weapons system for use on UAVs.